ssk-d/fireflutter/README.md

 #### Google Sign-in

+- [Google Sign In Setup for Android](#google-sign-in-setup-for-android) and [Facebook Sign In Setup for Android](#facebook-sign-in-setup-for-android) is required to sign in with Google.
 - Open login.screen.dart or create following [Create Login Screen](#create-login-screen)
 - Code like below,
   - You can use the social Login by calling fireflutter `signInWithGoogle` method.